ComparisonAugust 7, 20268 min read

 Redact.dev is a bulk deletion tool that runs locally on your device (Windows, macOS, iOS, Android, or as a Chrome extension).
 It logs into your existing social media sessions and mass-deletes content you personally posted, filtered by date range, keyword, or content type.
 Supported platforms include Twitter/X, Reddit, Facebook, Instagram, Discord, TikTok, Bluesky, Threads, Telegram, Tumblr, Slack, and more than two dozen others.

-You can also schedule recurring deletions so, for example, everything you post on Twitter is deleted automatically 30 days later, and Redact.dev offers a data broker opt-out add-on that scans a limited set of people-search sites.
+You can also schedule recurring deletions — so, for example, everything you post on Twitter is deleted automatically 30 days later.
+Redact.dev also offers a data-broker opt-out add-on that scans a limited set of people-search sites.

 What Redact.dev Does Well

-- Scheduled recurring cleanup: Set it once and Redact.dev handles ongoing deletion on your schedule
+• Scheduled recurring cleanup: Set it once and Redact.dev handles ongoing deletion

 Redact.dev is the right tool for one specific job

-If you have a decade of embarrassing posts, DMs you regret, or an old Twitter account you want scrubbed, Redact.dev is genuinely the best-in-class tool.
+If you have a decade of embarrassing tweets, DMs you regret, or an old Reddit account you want scrubbed, Redact.dev is genuinely best-in-class.
 It is not a privacy service, though, and it will not stop strangers from finding your home address on Spokeo.

 It Does Not Remove You From Data Brokers

 This is the biggest misconception about Redact.dev.
 Deleting your old tweets does not remove your Spokeo, BeenVerified, or Whitepages listing.
-Those sites do not scrape your Twitter account.
-They pull from public records, voter registrations, property records, and DMV data, and they sell your name, address, and phone number to anyone with a credit card.
-Redact.dev's data broker add-on is limited compared to a dedicated broker removal service like PrivacyOn.
+Those sites don't scrape Twitter — they pull from public records, voter registrations, property records, and DMV data, and they sell your name, address, and phone number to anyone with a credit card.
+Redact.dev's data-broker add-on covers a fraction of what a dedicated broker removal service like PrivacyOn covers.

 No Dark Web Monitoring

-If your Social Security number, email, or credit card is being traded on dark web forums after a breach, Redact.dev will not know or tell you.
-Dark web monitoring is a completely separate capability that requires ongoing threat intelligence work.
+If your Social Security number, email, or credit card is being traded on dark-web forums after a breach, Redact.dev won't tell you.
+Dark-web monitoring is a completely separate capability that requires ongoing threat-intelligence work.

 There is no family plan.
-If your goal is protecting your partner, kids, or parents, you would need to buy Redact.dev separately for each person and hand over the account credentials for their social media, which most people are unwilling to do.
+Protecting your partner, kids, or parents means buying Redact.dev separately for each person and handing over the account credentials for their social accounts.
+Most families won't do that.

-Long-term reviews of Redact.dev Premium consistently mention frustration with billing transparency, misleading pricing presentation on the checkout page, inability to subscribe month-to-month in practice, and difficulty canceling mid-year.
-Support response times can be slow.
+Long-term reviews of Redact.dev Premium in 2026 consistently mention frustration with billing transparency, misleading pricing on the checkout page, difficulty subscribing month-to-month in practice, and slow support responses when it's time to cancel.

 Because Redact.dev runs locally and uses your logged-in browser session, the app must be open and running on your device for deletion to happen.
-Cloud-based services like PrivacyOn run in the background without any local software.
+Cloud services like PrivacyOn run in the background without any local software installed.

 Occasional Platform-Specific Failures